 Many diseases have been suggested to involve DLPFC dysfunction; schizophrenia is an interesting one.
-The DLPFC is directly regulated by dopamine (DA), and may regulate DA function; it is also regulated indirectly by striatal DA (through its corticostriatal 'loop').
+The effectiveness of antipsychotic ('neuroleptic') drugs at alleviating psychotic symptoms, such as hallucinations, correlates with their potency as dopamine (DA) D_2 receptor antagonists (see Feldman et al., 1997, ch.
+18).
+The DLPFC is directly regulated by DA, and may regulate DA function; it is also regulated indirectly by striatal DA (through its corticostriatal 'loop').
 Schizophrenics perform badly on 'dorsolateral frontal' tests such as the WCST; their blood flow does not increase normally when they perform the task (but is this simply because they perform badly for another reason?), and so on (see Kotrla & Weinberger, 1995; Cowan et al., 2000).
 Nobody understands schizophrenia.
 But consider this.
 Mental imagery uses the same (or nearly the same) set of brain regions as perception (Farah, 2000).
 Hallucinations may be due to the inability of schizophrenics to perceive internally-generated (auditory or visual) imagery as being self-generated (see Frith, 1998).
 Lesions of prelimbic cortex in rats (the likely homologue of DLPFC) prevent them from perceiving the consequences of their own acts (Balleine & Dickinson, 1998).
 Interesting, at the least.